damonallison/notes/writing/blog/ideas/2019-Counterfeit-Gods.md

 We live in an ultra competitive world.
 We need to work harder than ever before to remain competitive.
 For some, the desire for success - to be the best - gives them confidence and power.
-The more success we have, the more we want.
+The more success we have, the more we want and the less meaningful it becomes.

-I personally struggle with this idol.
-Early in my career, I wanted to run my own company.
-To be respected and have the ability to lead an engineering organization.
-That drove me to work extremely hard.
-To take on multiple clients and to control everything.
-I burned out and went thru a year of extreme depression (coincidentally, it was 2009).

 If you are tempted by power and success, even if you are not religious, look at the life of Jesus.
 Jesus had the ultimate power.
 He raised people from the dead,